-Cara Strickland: Tell me a little bit about your book?
+Cara Strickland: Hi Pete.
+Could you tell me a little bit about your book?

 Peter Enns: The name of the book is The Sin of Certainty: Why God Desires Our Trust More Than Our “Correct” Beliefs.
 It came out a few months ago, back in April.
 Basically, it’s about this: everybody I know, every person of faith, goes through periods of struggling with what they believe.
 Things used to be clear.
 We all go through periods where that sort of stops.
 We don’t feel as confident, we don’t really know what we believe anymore, we struggle with our faith.
 The main point of the book is that when that happens, there’s nothing wrong with you, that’s a normal part of the life of faith.
 You’re not broken, in need of fixing.
 You’re not some sub-form of Christian because you used to be so strong in your faith, and now you’re weak in your faith.
 Doubt or struggle is equated with weakness and I think that’s very debilitating and even intimidating for people because they can’t talk about it.
 If they talk about these things they might feel ostracized in church or in work, if they’re working in a Christian setting.
 I wanted to write a book about that, to sort of show the normalcy of it by looking at a bunch of things in the Bible, and in my own experience, and also in the experiences of other people throughout history.